 - Anyone may access full items free of charge.

-- Copies of full items generally can be:
+- Unless otherwise noted or marked, copies of full items generally can be:

 - reproduced in any format or medium